 What are the goals and evidenced principles of IBD treatment, i.e. what’s normal?
 What should a person expect to be optimal quality of life?

 Aids and Appliances for Stomal Therapy

 There are a complex range of modern aids and appliances associated with the care of a person with a stoma.
 With more and more products constantly being released, understanding the correct use of each product is essential.
-This practical session looks at some of these products, giving you information on their use, application and how this relates to optimum patient care.
+This practical session looks at some of these products and gives you information on their use and application, and how this relates to optimum patient care.
 You will also discover some useful tips that you can share with your patients.